-- What are the possible side effects of orlistat (Alli)?
+- What are the possible side effects of orlistat (alli, Xenical)?

-- What is the most important information I should know about orlistat (Alli)?
+- What is the most important information I should know about orlistat (alli, Xenical)?

-- What should I discuss with my healthcare provider before taking orlistat (Alli)?
+- What should I discuss with my healthcare provider before taking orlistat (alli, Xenical)?

-- What happens if I miss a dose (Alli)?
+- What happens if I miss a dose (alli, Xenical)?

-- What should I avoid while taking orlistat (Alli)?
+- What should I avoid while taking orlistat (alli, Xenical)?

-- What other drugs will affect orlistat (Alli)?
+- What other drugs will affect orlistat (alli, Xenical)?

 Orlistat blocks some of the fat that you eat, keeping it from being absorbed by your body.

-Orlistat may also be used for other purposes not listed in this medication guide.
+Orlistat may also be used for purposes not listed in this medication guide.

-What are the possible side effects of orlistat (Alli)?
+What are the possible side effects of orlistat (alli, Xenical)?

-The following side effects occur commonly with the use of orlistat.
-They are the natural effects of orlistat's fat-blocking action and are actually signs that the medication is working properly.
-These side effects are usually temporary and may lessen as you continue treatment with orlistat:
+Common side effects of this medicine are caused by orlistat's fat-blocking action.
+These are signs that the medicine is working properly.
+These side effects are usually temporary and may lessen as you continue using orlistat: